 The multidisciplinary team of specialists at Atrium Medical Center’s Advanced Primary Stroke Center provides care from the emergency department through treatment and rehabilitation.

 Atrium Medical Center is certified as an Advanced Primary Stroke Center by The Joint Commission, the nation’s foremost accrediting body for hospitals.
-This designation recognizes our exceptional efforts to foster better outcomes for stroke care.
+This designation recognizes our efforts to foster better outcomes for stroke care.

 Stroke Symptoms & Warning Signs